 whichGEN//NOM/ACC fiveACC womenGEN came3SG,NEUT. yesterday

 Since the nominal is modified by the numeral, the nominative form of a virile wh-pronoun is incompatible with the numeral phrase and, instead, the accusative/genitive form is used, as in (23a).
 In the case of a non-virile wh-pronoun, both nominative/accusative and genitive forms are grammatical, as in (23b).
 This indicates that the case marking on the wh-pronoun is accusative rather than nominative for both virile and non-virile pronouns when they modify accusative-marked higher numerals.
+This difference is crucial for the analysis of subject-verb agreement patterns inside który-relatives, where subject-verb agreement options depend on the gender feature of the head noun, namely virile vs. non-virile.
+Note that this feature alone does not influence verbal agreement in main clauses, in which both virile and non-virile quantified subjects force default agreement – see (17) above.
+Therefore, the reason for the differences in agreement patterns in RCs cannot be the gender of the head noun itself, but must rather be the fact that the non-virile head noun will appear with the non-virile wh-pronoun które, which has a syncretic nominative/accusative form, unlike the virile wh-pronoun którzy, which is nominative.
+This correlation between case syncretism of wh-pronouns and subject-verb agreement in RCs will be captured in terms of a Case attraction analysis in the next section.

 2.5.
 The Case attraction analysis